 Take your time to observe the ignorant faces in his best-known genre painting, the Peasant Wedding, in which a barn is the wedding venue, porridge the wedding meal, and paper crown the bridal jewelry.
 So mean!
 With its large figures and sharp diagonal composition, this late-period Bruegel shows the influence of contemporary Venetian Mannerism (see the similarities with Tintoretto’s Susanna above).

 The Hunters in the Snow, by Pieter Bruegel the Elder (1565)

-Twelve Pieter Bruegel the Elder paintings hang in the Kunsthistorisches, making it the largest Bruegel collection in the world.
+Twelve Pieter Bruegel the Elder (1525-1569) paintings hang in the Kunsthistorisches, making it the largest Bruegel collection in the world.
 Many know the Flemish master for his crowded genre scenes, as with the Peasant Wedding above, but he was also an astonishing landscape painter.
 The Hunters in the Snow is part of a series depicting life in the countryside during the various seasons.

 The Four Continents, by Peter Paul Rubens (1615)

-The exuberant paintings of Peter Paul Rubens aren’t easy to admire at first sight – giant canvases of heroic themes teeming with human flesh and floating putti.
+The paintings of Peter Paul Rubens (1577-1640) aren’t easy to admire at first sight – exuberant canvases teeming with human flesh and floating putti.
 Things can get overwhelming from all the rhetoric.
-But Rubens was a Baroque genius and the Kunsthistorisches has one of the biggest and best selections of his paintings in the world (based in Habsburg Antwerp, the tireless Rubens also served the court as its roving diplomat).
+But Rubens was a genius – I realized this when I compared him to his Italian contemporaries – and the Kunsthistorisches has one of the biggest and best selections of his paintings in the world (based in Habsburg Antwerp, the tireless Rubens also served the court as its roving diplomat).

-Self-Portrait, by Peter Paul Rubens (1638/40)
+Self-Portrait, by Peter Paul Rubens (1638/1640)

-A humanist intellectual who came of age at the Ducal Court of Mantua, Peter Paul Rubens was more than just the leading painter of Catholic Europe.
+A humanist intellectual who came of age at the Ducal Court of Mantua, Peter Paul Rubens (1577-1640) was more than just the leading painter of Catholic Europe.
 He felt as much at home in the classics (a reader would recite poems while he painted) as he did at the royal courts of Madrid, Paris, and London.
 While managing his enormous workshop in Antwerp, he found time to negotiate peace treaties on behalf of the Spanish Netherlands and to nurture his passion for collecting antiques.
 It is this dignified and somewhat worn artist-scholar-diplomat who peers down at us from this precious self-portrait (despite his immense output, Rubens painted only four self-portraits during his long career).

 Large Self-Portrait, by Rembrandt (1652)

-No matter what he painted – history, mythology, landscape, or portrait – Rembrandt was most interested in the individual.
+No matter what he painted – history, mythology, landscape, or portrait – Rembrandt (1606-1669) was most interested in the individual.
 Relying on just a few colors and the intense dramaturgy of light, he plumbed the soul like no one before him, seeking “human truth” rather than heroes or idealized beauty.
 Accordingly, this self-portrait is free of flattery and conventions – just look at that prominent root-vegetable nose of his.
 His clothes are dissolved by the dark background and we’re immediately drawn to Rembrandt’s illuminated face.

 Who do we see?
 A man who’s tired and hurt and without illusions.
 But also proud and self-possessed, perhaps not yet done with life.
-Be careful with his penetrating eyes otherwise they might pierce a hole in our gut.
+Be careful with his penetrating eyes otherwise they might pierce a hole in your gut.

-The Art of Painting, by Johannes Vermeer (1666-68)
+The Art of Painting, by Johannes Vermeer (1666-1668)